 A 50 minute session gets the blood and lymphatic circulations going.

-An 80 minute session allows more focus on deep muscle tension after improving the circulation.
+A 100 minute session allows more focus on deep muscle tension after improving the circulation, and also more detailed work not only on problematic areas.

 Reflexology has been commonly used since ancient time in China and Egypt.
 By stimulating your feet, blood circulation is improved while toxin is released.
 The result is improving brain, internal functions, and the immune system.
 Unlike medications, there are no side effects.